cdapio/cdap/docs/developer-guide/source/programming.rst

 This uses the most generic way to create the response, which allows you to send arbitrary byte content as the response body.
 In many cases, you will actually respond with JSON.
-A Continuuity Reactor ``ProcedureResponder`` has convenience methods for returning JSON maps::
+A CDAP ``ProcedureResponder`` has convenience methods for returning JSON maps::

   // Return a JSON map